Getable/avatar/README.md

 ### `<Function> onClick`
 Handler for a a click on the avatar.
 Defaults to nothing.

+### `<Boolean> borderless`
+Defaults to `false`.
+If enabled, turns off the border.
+This might be useful if you just need an image constrained to a certain size.

 ## Tests
 Tests are in [tape](https://github.com/substack/tape).